0224 222 0 777

 Picture-4: Using a Wrist Brace in the Treatment of Carpal Tunnel Syndrome

-Using a wrist brace: A wrist splint (wrist brace) keeps the wrist in a natural position during movements in everyday life and while sleeping at night.
-The wrist and surrounding muscles, ligaments and joint are kept in the ideal position.
-Thus, there is less pressure on the tendons and nerve passing through the carpal tunnel and complaints are reduced.
-It may be recommended to use the bracelet for a few weeks during daytime activities and at night when going to bed.
+Using a wrist brace: A wrist splint keeps the wrist in a natural position during daily activities and while sleeping.
+It keeps the wrist and surrounding muscles, ligaments, and joints in the ideal position.
+Thus, there is less pressure on the tendons and nerves passing through the carpal tunnel, which reduces complaints.
+You may be recommended to wear the brace for a few weeks during the day and at night.

-Cold application: One of the methods used in the treatment of carpal tunnel syndrome is cold application.
-The cold helps to reduce swelling and relieve pain in the wrist.
-Cold application can be done 3-4 times a day for a period of 15-20 minutes.
-To avoid a rash-like reaction to cold on your skin, you should avoid direct contact of the ice with the skin.
-The cold pack can be applied by wrapping it with a thin towel or sheath.
+Cold application: One method used to treat carpal tunnel syndrome is cold application.
+The cold helps reduce swelling and relieve wrist pain.
+Cold applications can be done three to four times a day for 15 to 20 minutes.
+To avoid a rash-like reaction to the cold, make sure there is no direct contact between the ice and your skin.
+You can apply the cold pack by wrapping it in a thin towel or sheath.

 Carpal tunnel syndrome treatment methods